Code of Ethics

 Hand-out photographs from such sources as public relations firms and movie companies should be used only when there is no other source of photographs to illustrate a news worthy event.

-Ideas, phrases, or substantial passages which are not the writer’s own or common knowledge should be attributed in some way.
+Ideas, phrases, or substantial passages which are not the writer’s or programmer’s own or common knowledge should be attributed in some way.

 It is an equally serious offense to reproduce, without additional research or new information, any story (or substantial sections of it) previously published in a WLUSP publication.